 In people who have been affecting by trauma, their response to extreme threat can become "stuck."
 This may lead to responding to all stress in survival mode.
 If you struggling with mental health issues due to past trauma, you may be more likely to react to any stress with "full activation."
 You may react as if your life or self were threatened.

-If you believe you are struggling with anger and aggression, there is hope.
+If you or anyone you know is struggling with anger and aggression, there is hope and Harmonia Wellness might be the choice for you.
 Contact us today to start anger management therapy.

 3653 Cortez Road West